Bust a Groove

 Open to all dance styles, Bust a Groove will showcase both solo and group entries, seeing the winners walk away with awesome cash prizes.

-All students are welcome to watch.
-Come along and cheer on your favourite dancer as they battle it out to win the ultimate dancing glory.
+Come along and cheer on your favourite dancer as they shimmy, pop and lock their way to ultimate street cred.

 Image credit: Sarah Lay